simboutin/nextcity/README.md

 ## Description
-Discover your future city : an instant, readable and comparative selection of the most suitable places to live in France according to your situation and wishes.
+Find your future city : an instant, readable and comparative selection of the most suitable places to live in France according to your situation and wishes.

 ## Try it